sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/executing-workflows.rst

 Since Fire workflows can be submitted with Spark-Submit, you can use your scheduler of choice for scheduling the execution of the workflows.

-- Click on the 'Schedule' button of the workflow we want to schedule.
+- Click on the 'Schedule' button of the workflow you want to schedule.

 .. figure:: ../../../_assets/user-guide/workflow/5.PNG
    :alt: Workflow